rtaormina/waterwatch/docs/e2e_testing/collection/e2e-collection-001.md

 ## Test Case ID
-`E2E-ADD_MEASUREMENT-003`
+`E2E-COLLECTION-001`

 ## Title
-Add a measurement with manual location set
+Add a measurement with normal data

 ## Tested By
 `Erik Koprivanacz`

 ## Test Description
-Adds a measurement with location manually set, checks if the confirmation pop up contains the right text, and checks if the measurement appears on the map in the right location.
+Adds a measurement with normal data, checks if the confirmation pop up contains the right text, and checks if the measurement appears on the map.

 ## Preconditions
 There are no other measurements in the database